 The language of food: natural philosophy and sumptuary laws in Renaissance Italy

 Allen J. Grieco (PhD École des Hautes Études en Sciences Sociales) has published extensively on the cultural history of food in Italy from the 14th to the 16th centuries.
-Currently co editor-in-chief of Food & History (Turnhout, Brepols).
-He is also series editor of “Food Culture, Food History before 1900” published by Amsterdam University Press as well as of the largest available online bibliographic database on the history of food in Europe.
+Currently series editor of “Food Culture, Food History before 1900” published by Amsterdam University Press as well as of the largest available online bibliographic database on the history of food in Europe.
 He is also coordinating a database project on 16th and 17th century perfume recipes.

 I Tatti Appointments

 Research Associate: 1989-2003